radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/monitoring-and-alerts.md

 To monitor periodic persistent cache refresh failures due to thresholds being reached, monitor the periodiccache.log for keywords: “Threshold reached”.

-The periodiccache.log file can be viewed and downloaded from Server Control Panel > Log Viewer.

 For example, assume a 50% Add Threshold has been configured and during the next refresh cycle, there are 85% more entries in the backend than there are in the persistent cache image.
 This persistent cache refresh is aborted, and the following message can be found in the